-The downsizing process can negatively impact the trust in and loyalty towards a company, so it is crucial that a company engage with employees during this time.
-When engaging with employees, a company can explain the decision, the process that will be followed and alternative options.
+The effects of downsizing on employee morale can be difficult to manage, which means it is crucial that a company engage with employees during this time.
+When engaging with employees, a company can explain the decision, the process that will be followed, and alternative options.

 It is only natural that the employees that remain with the company will be concerned about job security.
 Sharing the operational vision of the company with employees will allow them to understand where the company is heading.
 In addition, employees can then commit themselves to the tasks that are required in order for the company to survive and grow.

 The employees that remain will look closely at how the company deals with the employees that are retrenched.
 If the company offers the affected staff assistance with finding new jobs, or retrenchment packages that exceed the minimum requirements, it will positively impact the morale of the remaining staff.